"Imagination is everything.

 From Snails into Slugs

-Although evolution takes time and cannot be seen happening before one's eyes, the diverse stages of it can be seen as one compares snail that have ever smaller and "disfunctional" shells.
+Although evolution takes time and cannot be seen happening before one's eyes, the diverse stages of it can be seen as one compares snails that have ever smaller and "disfunctional" shells.
 Some of those species are shown below.

 Snails with a reduced shell, Coloniconcha prima (family Pleurodontidae), adult and juvenile.
 Bahoruco Mountains, south-western Dominican Republic, Hispaniola.